ianhellstrom/rtfd/source/sql/plans.rst

   This join method is, however, very rare in production environments.

 Partial join evaluation is available from Oracle Database 12c onwards.
-It allows joined rows that would otherwise have to be eliminated by a ``SORT UNIQUE`` operation to be removed during the execution of the join an inner join or semijoin instead.
+It allows joined rows that would otherwise have to be eliminated by a ``SORT UNIQUE`` operation to be removed during the execution of the join an inner join or semi-join instead.
 This optimization affects ``DISTINCT``, ``MIN()``, ``MAX()``, ``SUM(DISTINCT)``, ``AVG(DISTINCT)``, ``COUNT(DISTINCT)`` , branches of ``UNION``, ``MINUS``, and ``INTERSECT`` operators, ``[ NOT ] EXISTS`` subqueries, and so on.
 For instance, a ``HASH JOIN > SORT UNIQUE`` is replaced by a ``HASH JOIN SEMI > HASH UNIQUE`` combo.

 Join Types
 ----------
 Join types are easier to explain because they are determined by what you have typed.
-There are four categories of join types: i) inner joins, ii) outer joins (left, right, and full), iii) semijoins, and iv) antijoins.
+There are four categories of join types: i) inner joins, ii) outer joins (left, right, and full), iii) semi-joins, and iv) anti-joins.
-Even though semijoins and antijoins are syntactically subqueries, the optimizer beats them until they accept their fate as joins.
+Even though semi-joins and anti-joins are syntactically subqueries, the optimizer beats them until they accept their fate as joins.

-Semijoins can occur when the statement contains an ``IN`` or ``EXISTS`` clause that is not contained in an ``OR`` branch.
+Semi-joins can occur when the statement contains an ``IN`` or ``EXISTS`` clause that is not contained in an ``OR`` branch.
-Analogously, antijoins are considered if the statement contains a ``NOT IN`` or ``NOT EXISTS`` clause that is not contained in an ``OR`` branch.
+Analogously, anti-joins are considered if the statement contains a ``NOT IN`` or ``NOT EXISTS`` clause that is not contained in an ``OR`` branch.
-Moreover, an antijoin can be used the statement includes an outer join and has ``IS NULL`` applied to a join column.
+Moreover, an anti-join can be used the statement includes an outer join and has ``IS NULL`` applied to a join column.

 Join Orders
 -----------